 When reviewing thyroid medications (as a lot of people find out, Synthroid isn’t the answer), I had my endocrinologist order a full hormone panel.
 It was discovered that high testosterone was an issue.
 I was determined to discover how far back this could have gone untreated.
 I obtained lab reports as far back as I could and found that there were multiple lab results that were never seen, showing the elevated levels.
 The solution from my endocrinologist – Metformin – often prescribed off-label for PCOS/elevated testosterone treatment.
 After getting the go-ahead for a little time to research the medication, I started researching how diet and supplementation can be used to improve hormone levels.

 Less than 3 months later, success!
 I was able to reduce my testosterone level by over a whole point putting me now back in the normal range (one of the few times I was glad to be normal!).
 This was done with food, supplement and lifestyle changes, and it also started me on my path to helping people through nutrition.

 In February 2018, I obtained my Diploma in Holistic Nutrition, First Class Honours from The Edison Institute of Nutrition.
 I also hold a Precision Nutrition Level One Certification as well as an Advanced Child and Brain Development Nutritional Advisor certificate from The Health Sciences Academy.
-I also am board certified with the Canadian Association of Holistic Nutrition Professionals.
+I also a member of the Canadian Association of Natural Nutrition Practitioners.

 Most recently I battled a psoriasis treatment with digestive enzymes (over topical cortisone steroids that would contribute to thinning of my skin).
 I'm constantly experimenting to see what works for my body as I *gulp* age.